US election tampering charge for Russians

 - Operated with a monthly budget of as much as $1.25m (£890,000)

+- Financed the building of a cage large enough to hold an actress portraying Hillary Clinton in a prison uniform

-The indictment says those involved systematically measured how well their internet posts were doing and adjusted their strategies to maximise effectiveness.
+The indictment says those involved systematically monitored the success of their internet posts.

-It also says those named in the indictment began discussing how to affect the election as early as 2014.
+It also says those named in the indictment had visited the US posing as American citizens and had begun discussing how to affect the election as early as 2014.

 "By 2016, defendants and their co-conspirators used their fictitious online persons to interfere with the 2016 US presidential election," the indictment continues.